algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 By fortifying data against unauthorized alterations, such as when a thief would want to corrupt your SportShield device, SportShield guarantees the integrity of critical information.

+<br><br>

 ## Glossary

+A **Near Field Communication (NFC) card** is a type of smart card equipped with NFC technology.
+It contains an embedded NFC chip that allows it to communicate wirelessly with NFC-enabled devices, such as smartphones, identification and payment terminals, over short distances (typically within a few centimeters).

+A **multi-layered cable** is a type of electrical cable composed of multiple layers of different materials, each serving a specific purpose.
+These cables are commonly used in various applications where specific performance characteristics are required.

+An **electromagnetic lock**, also known as a maglock, is a type of locking device commonly used in access control systems to secure doors and gates.
+It consists of an electromagnet and an armature plate.
+When power is applied to the electromagnet, it generates a magnetic field that attracts and holds the armature plate, thus securely locking the device.

+The **Ingress Protection (IP) rating** is a standard classification system used to define the degree of protection provided by an enclosure against intrusion of solid objects like dust and water.
+The higher the IP rating, the greater the protection against ingress of solids and liquids.

+The **Temperature Coefficient of Resistance (TCR)** is a measure of how the electrical resistance of a material changes with temperature.
+TCR is typically expressed in parts per million per degree Celsius (ppm/°C) or per Kelvin (ppm/K).
+In the context of cold-resistance, materials with low TCR ratings are desirable.
+Conversely, in the context of hot-resistance, materials with higher TCR ratings may be more suitable.

 <div style="page-break-after: always;"></div>